 But what are these zoonoses and what precautions should we take?

 Let’s start with intestinal parasites, that is to say those “germs” that quite often live in the intestines of dogs and cats.
-It is believed that 50% of our dogs are hosts to at least one intestinal parasite, and 15% of them actively free the Toxocara canis with their feces.
-The infection brought about by this parasite in humans is diagnosed rather frequently, because in most cases its course is sub-clinical.
+It is believed that 50% of our dogs are hosts to at least one intestinal parasite.
+15% of them actively free the Toxocara canis with their feces.
+The infection brought about by this parasite in humans is diagnosed rather frequently.
+In most cases its course is sub-clinical.
 In children, symptoms may include fever, cough, skin rash and slower growth, which are not always linked to their pets’ parasites.

 Another parasite (larva migrans) can infect the skin through contact with dirt contaminated by the feces of the infected animal.
 The result is a dermatitis with itching and redness.
 The course of the infection is usually self-limiting, and can be shortened with an appropriate topical therapy.